City service changes due to COVID-19

 Dream Park and Patricia Le Blanc playgrounds are closed.
 Use of the 203 additional playgrounds is highly discouraged.

-Parks, trails and golf courses are open provided individuals comply with the six-feet social distancing requirement.
-(Please visit fortworthgolf.org for the most up-to-date info.)
+Parks and trails are open provided individuals comply with the six-feet social distancing requirement.

 McLeland Tennis Center indoor courts will reopen; no more than 10 players are allowed at one time.